 Vegetarian dishes feature on both menus - a pasta dish during the day perhaps, and spinach & mushroom crêpe with toasted brie in the evening - and there’s a good balance between traditional favourites like steaks and more adventurous fare: a daytime fish dish could be deep-fried plaice with tartare sauce, for example, while its evening counterpart might be grilled darne of Helvick salmon on asparagus, with a wine & cream sauce.

-Attractive and pleasant to be in - the use of pretty local Ardmore pottery is a big plus on the presentation side, and emphasises the sense of place - this is a friendly, well-run restaurant and equally good for a reviving cuppa and a gateau or pastry from the luscious home-made selection on display, or a full meal.
+Attractive and pleasant to be in, this is a friendly, well-run restaurant and equally good for a reviving cuppa and a gateau or pastry from the luscious home-made selection on display, or a full meal.
 Outdoor seating - a few pavement tables and some more in the back garden - might appeal If you're lucky with the weather.

 Even at its busiest, service is well-organised and efficient.